-We consider the main principles involved concerning the redundancy of employees including the legal procedures to be followed and statutory redundancy pay.
+We highlight the main principles involved in the dismissal of employees including some common mistakes that employers make.
 If you are an employer in the Cannock area we, at Shelvoke Pickering Janney LLP, can provide you with assistance or any additional information required.

 Professional advice should be sought before any action is taken.

 The right to dismiss employees